Location History:

 Career Highlights

-Klausz has worked with prominent companies in the technology sector, including GE Medical Systems Global Technology Company, LLC and General Electric Company.
+Klausz has worked with prominent companies in the medical technology sector, including GE Medical Systems Global Technology Company, LLC and General Electric Company.
 His experience in these organizations has contributed to his expertise in developing innovative imaging solutions.

 Collaborations